James Kochalka: Video games

+Pixeljam Games released Glorkian Warrior: Trials of Glork for iOS in March 2014, and subsequently for Android, PC and Mac.
+Kochalka and Pixeljam funded the project with a Kickstarter beginning in 2010.

 Teaching

 Kochalka was an instructor at the Center for Cartoon Studies, a cartooning school in White River Junction, Vermont that was founded by cartoonist James Sturm.
 Kochalka is part of the "Little Idiot Collective," a group of artists assembled by the musician Moby.

 Music

 Kochalka's band, James Kochalka Superstar, has released nine albums.

 Spread Your Evil Wings and Fly was completed some time before its release in the fall of 2005; an online petition was launched to convince Kochalka's record label Rykodisc to release the CD.
 Over 500 people signed the petition demanding the album's release.
 It was followed by "Digital Elf" in 2009, "Good Morning, Glorkian Warrior" in 2015, "How To Tie A Tie On The Internet" in 2018, and "Eggs" in 2019.
 Additionally, two of Kochalka's other recordings have been released since, "Monkey Vs. Robot" and "Why Is The Sky Blue".
 Both hold copyrights from 1997 and 2005, respectively, and are listed on Spotify with those release dates.

 Virtually all of Kochalka's CDs come packaged with his cartoons in the accompanying pamphlets, in some cases using the pamphlet as a full-length mini-comic.

 Kochalka's best-known musical works are probably the songs "Pizza Rocket" and "Hockey Monkey", the music videos for which were shown on Nickelodeon's animation showcase series KaBlam!.

 Rolling Stone named "Britney's Silver Can" one of "The 100 Best Songs of 2006".

 The song "Hockey Monkey", which James co-authored with The Zambonis, was used as theme song of the Fox comedy, The Loop.

 Kochalka was also in the band Jazzin' Hell, and contributed vocals as the character Frank Poole in the rock opera CD, ODYSSEY!

 Moby sang back-up vocals on a seven-inch single from Kochalka's former band Jazzin' Hell, an outtake of which resurfaced on Kochalka's album Don't Trust Whitey.